Chart Color Schemes

 Bowenfels has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects potentially affecting this region.
-Notable initiatives include Lithgow Council Subdivision 47 Allotments, Lithgow Area Resignalling (Stage 2), Bowenfels Rail Viaducts, and Great Western Highway Upgrade Program (West Section: Little Hartley to Lithgow).
-The following list details those most relevant.
+Six projects have been identified by AreaSearch as potentially impacting the area.
+These include Lithgow Council Subdivision 47 Allotments, Lithgow Area Resignalling (Stage 2), Bowenfels Rail Viaducts, and Great Western Highway Upgrade Program (West Section: Little Hartley to Lithgow).

 Professional plan users can use the search below to filter and access additional projects.